yochaigal/cairn/wip/2e/setting-seeds.md

 ## The Map

 - On a flat sheet of paper draw a circle.
 This is the Heart of your adventure site.
+- Roll 1d4 and write the resulting numbers around the Heart as if it were a clock face.
-- From the Heart, draw four distinct Paths:
+- Starting with the lowest number, draw any combination of the following Paths:
   - A bold line indicating an accessible Path.
   - A dashed line indicating a _hidden_ Path.
   - A line with an X over it indicating a _blocked_ Path.